Appeals by employees

 Why should you appeal?

 Most employers offer employees the right to appeal a decision taken about them.
-The Acas Code of Practice on disciplinary and grievance procedures – which include appeals – say that employers must allow you the right to appeal decisions in cases such as grievances, disciplinaries and misconduct or poor performance dismissals.
+The Acas Code of Practice on disciplinary and grievance procedures – which include appeals – says that employers must allow you the right to appeal decisions in cases such as grievances, disciplinaries and misconduct or poor performance dismissals.
+(See below for more.)

 Employment law requires that the Acas codes are taken into account in all unfair dismissal hearings, and so if you’re not given a right to appeal a dismissal such as misconduct or performance, the dismissal is likely to be unfair.